Garden City, NY

 New York State Trial Lawyers Association

 TECA, Long Island’s Twice Exceptional Children’s Advocacy Group, Counsel and Board Member

 New York State

 U.S. District Court, Southern District of New York

 U.S. District Court, Eastern District of New York

-Donnalynn Darling is the Chair of the Personal Injury and Medical Malpractice groups at Meyer, Suozzi, English & Klein, P.C. located in Garden City, N.Y.
+Donnalynn Darling is Of Counsel of the Personal Injury and Medical Malpractice groups at Meyer, Suozzi, English & Klein, P.C. located in Garden City, N.Y.
 Ms. Darling’s practice focuses on plaintiff’s personal injury trial work, as well as trials of catastrophic tort and wrongful death cases.
 She routinely represents clients who have been seriously injured or killed in car, truck, train, plane, bus and bicycle accidents, injuries resulting from premises liability, assault and battery, rape and other intentional acts.
 Ms. Darling also represents workers who are injured as a result of New York State Labor Law violations in construction accidents involving falls from scaffolds, ladders and crane collapses.